hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

 A privacy group is a group of nodes identified by a unique privacy group ID by Orion.
 Each private transaction is stored in Orion with the privacy group ID.

-The Pantheon nodes maintain the public world state for the blockchain and a private state for each privacy group.
+The Besu nodes maintain the public world state for the blockchain and a private state for each privacy group.
 The private states contain data that is not shared in the globally replicated world state.
 Private transactions read and write to the private world state for the privacy group, and read from the public world state.

 ## Privacy Types

-Pantheon implements two types of privacy:
+Besu implements two types of privacy:

 * EEA-compliant privacy - private transactions include `privateFor` as the recipient.
-* Pantheon-extended privacy - private transactions include `privacyGroupId` as the recipient.
+* Besu-extended privacy - private transactions include `privacyGroupId` as the recipient.

 Both privacy types create privacy groups and store private transactions with their privacy group in Orion.